coder-hxl/x-crawl/publish/README.md

 #### life cycle

-The crawlFile API has a lifetime function:
+Life cycle functions owned by crawlFile API:

+- onCrawlItemComplete: executed when each crawl item is finished and processed

-- beforeSave: executed before saving the file
+- onBeforeSaveItemFile: executed before saving the file

+##### onCrawlItemComplete

+In the onCrawlItemComplete function you can get the result of each crawl object.

-##### beforeSave
+##### onBeforeSaveItemFile

-In the beforeSave function you can get a file of type Buffer, which you can process and return a Promise and resolve as a Buffer.
+In the onBeforeSaveItemFile function, you can get the Buffer type file, you can process the Buffer, and then you need to return a Promise, and the resolve is Buffer.

 **Resize picture**